-APPLICATION PROCESS: All application materials must be received by the program on or before Tuesday, January 16th.
+APPLICATION PROCESS: All application materials must be received by the program on or before Wednesday, January 15, 2025.
 Colleges/universities generally set earlier deadlines internally.
 Applicants should consult their designated nominating official concerning nominations.
 Each nominating institution may nominate two students.
-Nominating institutions may nominate three students if at least one of those applicants is from a historically underrepresented group.

 Finalists in the selection process will be interviewed by phone or videoconference in the spring.
 Selection decisions are generally made in mid-March and no later than March 31st.
 Students will not be notified of their status until the entire selection process has concluded.
+This includes students who are not selected for interview, as we occasionally get late requests from programs to schedule additional interviews.